break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 ### Adding Stories

-Storybook provides us with a great workspace for us to build and experiment with our components.
+Storybook provides a great workspace for us to build and experiment with our components.
 Once we set up the initial file, our custom elements manifest will handle a lot of the heavy lifting for us.

 To get started, create a file called `/my-search/my-search.stories.ts` and add the following contents: